 Treatment for Allergic Fungal Sinusitis

-For patients who experience the above symptoms of allergic fungal sinusitis, it is essential to consult one of our board-certified rhinologists who can give you a diagnosis and treatment plan right away.
+For patients who experience the above symptoms of allergic fungal sinusitis, it is essential to consult one of our board-certified and board-eligible rhinologists who can give you a diagnosis and treatment plan right away.
 Sometimes our sinus surgeons suggest oral steroids or antibiotics to treat the issue.
 Other times, we use a CT Scan of a patient’s sinuses to help us better assess their condition.

 Some patients additionally have nasal polyps on top of their allergic fungal sinusitis.
 In these cases, oral steroids and antibiotics will provide only a temporary solution to symptoms.
 In these cases, we suggest endoscopic sinus surgery to remove the polyps, so we can better treat the sinusitis.
 The quality of the sinus surgery is pivotal, as it is the best way to provide long-term relief to our patients with this particularly challenging infection.